What are the risk factors for breast cancer?

 Compounds in the environment that have estrogen-like properties are of special interest.
-For example, substances found in some plastics, certain cosmetics and personal care products, pesticides (such as DDE), and PCBs (polychlorinated biphenyls) seem to have such properties.
-These could in theory affect breast cancer risk.
+For example, substances found in some plastics, certain cosmetics and personal care products, pesticides, and PCBs (polychlorinated biphenyls) seem to have such properties.
+In theory, these could affect breast cancer risk.

-This issue understandably invokes a great deal of public concern, but at this time research does not show a clear link between breast cancer risk and exposure to these substances.
-Unfortunately, studying such effects in humans is difficult.
-More research is needed to better define the possible health effects of these and similar substances.
+This issue raises a great deal of public concern, but at this time research does not show a clear link between breast cancer risk and exposure to these substances.
+Studying such effects in humans is hard to do.
+More research is needed to better define the possible health effects of these substances and others like them.

-An active focus of research is whether secondhand smoke increases the risk of breast cancer.
+Researchers are also looking at whether secondhand smoke increases the risk of breast cancer.
 Both mainstream and secondhand smoke contain chemicals that, in high concentrations, cause breast cancer in rodents.
-Chemicals in tobacco smoke reach breast tissue and are found in breast milk.
+Studies have shown that chemicals in tobacco smoke reach breast tissue and are found in breast milk of rodents.

-The evidence on secondhand smoke and breast cancer risk in human studies is controversial, at least in part because the link between smoking and breast cancer hasn’t been clear.
-One possible explanation for this is that tobacco smoke may have different effects on breast cancer risk in smokers and in those who are just exposed to smoke.
+In human studies, the evidence on secondhand smoke and breast cancer risk is not clear, at least in part because the link between smoking and breast cancer is also not clear.
+One reason for this might be that tobacco smoke may have different effects on breast cancer risk in smokers compared with those who are just exposed to secondhand smoke.

-Several studies have suggested that women who work at night—for example, nurses on a night shift—may have an increased risk of developing breast cancer.
-This is a fairly recent finding, and more studies are looking at this issue.
-Some researchers think the effect may be due to changes in levels of melatonin, a hormone whose production is affected by the body’s exposure to light, but other hormones are also being studied.
+Some studies have suggested that women who work at night, such as nurses on a night shift, might have an increased risk of breast cancer.
+This is a fairly recent finding, and more studies are looking at this.
+Some researchers think the effect may be due to changes in levels of melatonin, a hormone that’s affected by the body’s exposure to light, but other hormones are also being studied.

-Internet and e-mail rumors have suggested that chemicals in underarm antiperspirants are absorbed through the skin, interfere with lymph circulation, cause toxins to build up in the breast, and eventually lead to breast cancer.
+Internet and e-mail rumors have suggested that chemicals in underarm antiperspirants are absorbed through the skin, interfere with lymph circulation, and cause toxins to build up in the breast, eventually leading to breast cancer.

 Based on the available evidence (including what we know about how the body works), there is little if any reason to believe that antiperspirants increase the risk of breast cancer.
-For more information about this, see Antiperspirants and Breast Cancer Risk.
+For more information, read Antiperspirants and Breast Cancer Risk.

 Internet and e-mail rumors and at least one book have suggested that bras cause breast cancer by obstructing lymph flow.
-There is no good scientific or clinical basis for this claim, and a recent study of more than 1,500 women found no association of bra use with breast cancer risk.
+There is no good scientific or clinical basis for this claim, and a recent study of more than 1,500 women found no association between wearing a bra and breast cancer risk.

 Several studies have found that breast implants do not increase the risk of breast cancer, although silicone breast implants can cause scar tissue to form in the breast.
-Implants make it harder to see breast tissue on standard mammograms, but additional x-ray pictures called implant displacement views can be used to examine the breast tissue more completely.
+Implants make breast tissue harder to see on standard mammograms, but additional x-ray pictures called implant displacement views can be used to examine the breast tissue more completely.

-Breast implants may be linked to a rare type of lymphoma called anaplastic large cell lymphoma.
+Breast implants might be linked to a rare type of lymphoma called anaplastic large cell lymphoma.
 This lymphoma has rarely been found in the breast tissue around the implants.
-So far, though, there are too few cases to know if the risk of this lymphoma is really higher in women that have implants.
+So far, though, there are too few cases to know if the risk of this lymphoma is really higher in women with implants.